COURSE CODE AND TITLE: DRC 4513 B — The Juridical-Political Order in Latin America and Its Relations with Canada

 Furthermore, this summer, the Civil Law Section will give an additional $1,000 to all participants.
 In summary, the total amount of the scholarship is $1,500.

-READ THE ARTICLE!
-Two former students namely Bianca Lessard and Marie-Pierre Boudreau who took part in the summer course offered in Chile during the summer of 2017 wrote an article (available in French only) about their experience.
+READ THE ARTICLES and THE TESTIMONIAL!
+Two former students namely Bianca Lessard and Marie-Pierre Boudreau who took part in the summer course offered in Chile during the summer of 2017 wrote an article about their experience.
+Kami Temisjian also wrote an article upon her return from Chile in 2019.
+Finally, read George Monastiriakos' testimonial of his review of Chile 2019.
+Articles and testimonial are written in the student's preferred language.
 Happy reading!

 CONTACTS PERSONS REGARDING COURSE ORGANIZATION: